lowjungxuan98/Project_Management_App/README.md

 ts-node prisma/seed.ts
 ```

-This command populates the database with the default starting data for your project.
+This command populates the database with default starting data for your project.

 ---

 ## Important Error Notes

 1. **Default Values**
-    - The default values for fields are in `server/prisma/seedData`.
+    - Default values for fields are in `server/prisma/seedData`.
-    - Edit this file if you need to update default values to maintain consistency.
+    - Update this file if you need to change default values for consistency.

 2. **Auto-Increment Fields**
     - Avoid manually setting values for fields marked as `@id @default(autoincrement())` in
       `server/prisma/schema.prisma`.
-    - Manually assigning values to these fields can cause errors.
+    - Assigning values to these fields manually can lead to errors.

 3. **Error Handling in Project Creation**
-    - **Example Error**: Setting an ID for an auto-increment field may trigger this error:
+    - **Example Error**: Assigning an ID to an auto-increment field may cause the following error:
       ```bash
       Error creating a project:
       Invalid prisma.project.create() invocation
       Unique constraint failed on the fields: (id)
       ```
-    - **Solution**: Ensure auto-incremented fields are not manually assigned in your code or seed files.
+    - **Solution**: Ensure auto-incremented fields are not assigned manually in your code or seed files.

 ---

 ## Running the Application

-Start both the client and server with the following steps:
+To start both the client and server, follow these steps:

 1. **Start the Client**
    ```bash
    cd client
    npm run dev
    ```

 2. **Start the Server**
    ```bash
    cd server
    npm run dev